 It’s no secret that Denver is one of America’s fastest-growing cities.
 “Cowtown” no longer, Denver has transformed into a thriving urban metropolis with all the tourist trappings one could possibly want for a ridiculously fun weekend.
 A by-no-means-exhaustive listing of must-visit spots in Colorado’s capital city includes people-watching on the 16th Street Mall, sprawling out on a blanket under the bright Colorado sunshine in City Park, checking out the drinks and eats at Union Station, and exploring the cool art murals and hipster vibes of Denver’s booming RiNo neighborhood.

 Distance from Denver: 16 miles west, 30-minute drive

 One of the most legendary music venues in the world, Red Rocks Amphitheatre was carved into its surroundings by ancient sandstone monoliths and typically hosts some of the biggest and best live concerts in Colorado.
-While music on the rocks took a timeout in 2020, we’re all collectively eyeing the summer 2021 schedule and hoping to return to the epic 9,500-seat outdoor venue soon.
-But whether you’re able to catch a show or not, Red Rocks is worth a visit.
-It’s also a public park owned by the City and County of Denver so you can visit for free anytime on non-show days to explore the hiking trails and stand on the stage where legends have played.
+But whether you’re able to catch a show or not, Red Rocks is always worth a visit, as it’s also a public park owned by the City and County of Denver.
+So you can visit for free anytime on non-show days to explore the hiking trails and stand on the stage where legends have played.